-Season Tickets

-a.
-The Univ versity s hall mak e ava lable to the Em ploye e tickets for each regular season contest for a ll sports for as long as Employe e serves as t he Di rector of Athletic s.
+5.5 Season Tickets a.
+The University shall make available to the Employee tickets for each regular season contest for all sports for as long as Employee serves as the Director of Athletics. b.

-b.
 The University shall make available to the Employee, upon request, post season tickets as approved by the President.

-Bonus

-Provided that Employee is employed as Director of Athletics on , Employer shal make, as additional compensation, a one-time payment of \$ to Employee, ir accordance with NSHE Board of Regents Handbook, Title 4, Chapter 3, Section 25.5. , ,
+5.6 Bonus Provided that Employee is employed as Director of Athletics on , Employer shall make, as additional compensation, a one-time payment of \$ to Employee, in accordance with NSHE Board of Regents Handbook, Title 4, Chapter 3, Section 25.5.
+5.7 Hosting Account University shall provide Employee up to \$ per annum hosting activities undertaken as Athletic Director.

-Hosting Account

-University shall provide Employee up to \$ per annum hosting activities undertaken as Athletic Director.
 Employee shall comply with all Board of Regents, University, and Athletic Department policies governing Hosting Accounts.

-Opportunities to Earn Outside Income

-While the Employee is employed as Director of Athletics, Employee shall have the opportunity to earn outside income as a result thereof, but only upon the following terms and conditions:
+5.8 Opportunities to Earn Outside IncomeWhile the Employee is employed as Director of Athletics, Employee shall have the opportunity to earn outside income as a result thereof, but only upon the following terms and conditions:

-General Provisions Concerning Outside Income
+5.8.a General Provisions Concerning Outside Income